fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

    because it compares the numbers as signed ones (i.e. they can be negative).

 ### To return `$0` or to return `$1`
-When an `if` instruction occurs, the last item in the stack is popped.
-It needs an `i32`.
+When an `if` instruction occurs, the last item in the stack, which is the condition is popped.
+It needs to be an `i32`.
 If it is different from `0` the instructions inside the `if..else/end` block are executed, otherwise the `else..end` is executed.
-If there isn't an `else`, simply nothing is executed.
+If there isn't an `else`, simply nothing happens.
 You might notice that the if "statement" has a result.
-That is because when an `if` instruction is executed, the stack is marked/split at the current stack top and a new isolated empty stack context is created, which we will call the child stack.
-When the `if` block is executed, the last item in the child stack is popped, that stack is unwinded and destroyed and the poped item is pushed to the parent stack.
-Thats how functions work, but when a function is executed, the parameters are first consumed from the parent stack.
+If you remember when I said that `if` is something called a **block**, which means it is an instruction that will create a new stack frame that the code between it and the `else`/`end` will use..

 ### Select
-For simple decisions `if` might be a bit overkill.
+For simple decisions like picking a number, `if` might be a bit overkill.
 There is also a `select` instruction which works like a ternary operator.
-To use `select`

-instead of `if`, we would do it like this.
+To use `select` instead of `if`, we would do it like this.
 ```wat
 local.get $0
 local.get $1 ;; push value of $0 and $1 into stack for selection